ros-box/a2d2_to_ros/README.md

 $ rosrun a2d2_to_ros convert.sh
 ```

-> Note: Be aware that the batch converter skips a bit of time at the beginning of certain sensor logs in order to enusre that split bag files are time aligned.
+> Note: Be aware that the batch converter skips a bit of time at the beginning of certain sensor logs in order to enusre that split bag files are better time aligned; not all logs begin at the same time.
 See [docs/FAQ.md](docs/FAQ.md).

 ## Visualization